miklevin/MikeLev.in/_posts/2024-09-26-theres-no-home-like-nix.md

 }
 ```

+## The Host System Plays a Vital Role in Cloud Deployments

 So a flake like this basically defines a whole computer, system, application,
 cloud deployment, what have you.
 There's certain capabilities you assume that
 the **host system** brings to the picture, like *internet access* and some local